Merrill’s Ph.D. in Journalism Studies requires:

 2. Written Comprehensive Exams

-By the time you complete your course work, you should have selected an advisor plus a committee of at least four additional faculty members to complete your written comprehensive exams.
+By the time you complete your courses, you should have selected an advisor plus a committee of at least three additional faculty members to complete your written and oral comprehensive exams.

 3. The Dissertation